Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Successfully connect to Italy and verified

-Now that the easy part is out of the way, let’s set some Policy rules to send the Apple TV traffic over the VPN to Italy as a baseline test.
+Now that the easy part is out of the way, let’s set some policy rules to send Apple TV traffic over the VPN to Italy as a baseline test.

 From Netgate, on the order of Firewall/NAT processing:

-Traffic from LAN to WAN is processed as described in the following more detailed example.
+Traffic from LAN to WAN is processed as described in the following detailed example.

-• Rules for interface groups including the LAN interface
+– Rules for interface groups that including the LAN interface

-I’ll make an alias, for now, to hold some clients that have static DHCP entries and hostnames I gave them in pfSense.
+I’ll make an alias, for now, to hold some clients that have static-DHCP entries and hostnames I assigned in pfSense.

 VPN clients in the Firewall > Aliases > IP page